italoosorio/SilkBuilder-Doc/tags/Column.md

 The input identifier which will be used to extract the entered data.<br>Default Value: *Empty*.
 ### renderIf
 A logic condition determining if the application should be executed.
 It accepted model variables.
 The explanation on how to use the logic statement is found in <a href="how_to/server_code_logic.md">Server Code Logic</a> documentation.<br>Default Value: *Empty*.
+### cleanIf
+Logic statement indicating the condition in which the column cell should show empty.<br>Keywords: empty.<br>Default Value: *Empty*.
+### distinct
+The column which will determine the distinct condition.<br>If the column's value of the previous row is equals to the current row the value will not be rendered.<br>Default Value: *Empty*.

 ## Location
 The Column tag should be located as a child node of the *silk:Table* tag.